A Short History of the Arms of Trinity College School, Port Hope, Ontario

 By Jonathan Good ’90

-The TCS coat of arms can be seen on stationery, buildings and signs all over the school.
-It has been in use for almost one hundred years in one form or another, but its meaning is not immediately clear.
+The TCS coat of arms can be seen on stationery, buildings, and signs all over the school.
+It has been in use for over one hundred years in one form or another, but its meaning is not immediately clear.
 This piece will explain why the coat of arms appears the way it does – the story, however, is not a simple one!
 To fully understand the coat of arms one must know something about the history of both Trinity College School and Trinity College at the University of Toronto, as well as something about coats of arms in general, that is, about heraldry.

 The TCS coat of arms does not appear on the school seal, which features a crown, a triangle, and a rose, and which would have been cut shortly after the school was founded in 1865.